 Breastfeed and asthma:

-Having asthma is not expected to affect a person’s ability to breastfeed.
+Having asthma is not expected to affect a woman’s ability to breastfeed.

 Can I breastfeed while taking my medications for asthma?